-HOAX is an ongoing curatorial project dedicated to giving an online, print and IRL platform to work that exists at the intersection of art and creative writing.
+HOAX is a curatorial project dedicated to giving an online, print and IRL platform to work that exists at the intersection of art and creative writing.
 We’re like a hybrid of an exhibition, a publishing space, a commissioning programme, and an ever-expanding survey and archive.
-We give a freely-accessible public home to bold, new creative work that incorporates text, presenting one new work a week.
+We give a freely-accessible, public home to bold, new creative work that incorporates text, presenting one new work a week and hosting a digital archive of more than 300 works.

-HOAX was started in 2011 to examine the evolving use of text in the arts, and to be a positive, collaborative and emancipatory presence in an increasingly exploitative and reactionary art world.
-To date, we have presented original works by over 180 international artists and writers, and produced seven free-of-charge print editions, organising a physical event or exhibition to accompany each.
+HOAX was started by Lulu Nunn in 2011 to examine the evolving use of text in the arts, and to be a positive, collaborative and emancipatory presence in an increasingly exploitative and reactionary art world.
+To date, we have presented original works by over 270 international artists and writers, and produced seven free-of-charge print editions, organising a physical event or exhibition to accompany each.

 HOAX provides a range of spaces to showcase all forms of creative works that incorporate text, rejecting the traditional categorisation that splits art and creative writing.
 Our process and platform have been designed to reflect this.